Q: How do I get a scintillator detector?

-A: Your waiting list position is displayed in the member area.
+A: Your waiting list position, i.e. users registered for a detector before you is displayed in the member area.
 The total amount of requested detectors on the waiting list is displayed on our main page as "Upcoming Stations".

 Q: What is the best place to set up my detector?

 Fortunately for our project, muons can easily penetrate walls, ceilings, windows, and most other materials without being significantly perturbed.
 Therefore, you can place your detector where ever you want; it really does not matter whether that is in the basement, the attic, or under your bed.
 It is more important, however, to have your setup sit in a dry environment to avoid moisture creeping into the scintillator detector and to avoid any electronic complications with the Raspberry Pi and the HAT.
 Further, the flat face of the scintillator should face straight upwards to maximize the surface area of the detector relative to the flux of the muons, which peaks at a 90-degree angle compared to the ground.
 One big caveat is, to synchronize the Raspberry Pi HAT with the satellite clocks, that the detector has to have access to a good GPS signal at any time.
 Not unlike the satnav in your car, the GPS antenna should be located very close (or even attached) to a window, which in practice limits the choice of setup locations.